RJWANGbioinfo/APAlyzer/README.md

 statistical significance based on the Fisher’s exact test; ‘p_adj’ is FDR adjusted  pvalue and ‘APAreg’ is 3’UTR APA regulation pattern in the gene.
-We define 3 types in ‘APAreg’, ‘UP’ means aUTR abundance in the treatment group (‘KD’ in this case) is at least 5% lower than that in control (‘NT’ in this case), and ‘pvalue’<0.05; ‘DN’ means aUTR abundance is 5% higher in treatment than that in control and p-value<0.05; ‘NC’ are the remaining genes.
+We define 3 types in ‘APAreg’, ‘UP’ means aUTR abundance in the treatment group (‘KD’ in this case) is at least 5% higher than that in control (‘NT’ in this case), and ‘pvalue’<0.05; ‘DN’ means aUTR abundance is 5% lower in treatment than that in control and p-value<0.05; ‘NC’ are the remaining genes.
 With respect to 3’UTR size changes,
-‘UP’ means 3’UTR shortening, and ‘DN’ 3’UTR lengthening.
+‘UP’ means 3’UTR lengthening, and ‘DN’ 3’UTR shortening.

 For the replicate design, we use t-test for significance analysis.
 However, other tools based on negative binomial data distribution, such as